mlcommons/inference/cloud/image_classification/README.md

 Number of images the dataset we use (default: use all images in the dataset).

 ```--qps QPS```
-Expceted qps.
+Expected QPS.

 ```--max-latency MAX_LATENCY```
-comma seperated list of which latencies (in seconds) we try to reach in the 99 percentile (deault: 0.01,0.05,0.100).
+comma separated list of which latencies (in seconds) we try to reach in the 99 percentile (deault: 0.01,0.05,0.100).

 ```--mode {Performance,Accuracy,Submission}```
 The loadgen mode we want to run with (default: Performance).